Journeyman1337/Journey-CPP-Style-Guide/README.md

 Welcome to the Journey C++ Style Guide, a code formatting style guide designed for writing modern C++ in collaborative projects.
 Developed by Daniel Aimé Valcour (Journeyman-dev), this guide has been specifically tailored usage with [The Roguelike Framework (RLFW)](https://github.com/Journeyman1337/rlfw), but it released for public use under the [CC-BY-SA-4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.

-The Journey Style Guide endeavors to utilize the cutting edge of the C++ Standard, and it takes into account the features of modern Integrated Development Environments (IDEs).
+The Journey C++ Style Guide endeavors to utilize the cutting edge of the C++ Standard, and it takes into account the features of modern Integrated Development Environments (IDEs).
 By adhering to the guidelines outlined in this style guide, software projects can maintain a high level of consistency and facilitate collaboration.
 The sections of this guide are listed in no particular order.

-The Journey Style Guide uses the [Semantic Versioning](https://semver.org/) schema version 2.0.0.
+The Journey C++ Style Guide uses the [Semantic Versioning](https://semver.org/) schema version 2.0.0.
 The style guide itself is located on [GitHub](https://github.com/Journeyman1337/Journey-Style-Guide).

 ## Salient Security